fau-klue/clmaths/topics/02-logic.md

 ## Predicates

 As we have seen, propositional logic is a rather blunt instrument, that can not seen beyond sentences.
 Predicate logic solves this problem by expanding the logic formalism we have looked at so far.
 It does so by using smaller units than sentences, its basic unit is an *entity*, which corresponds to a thing in the real world.
-Futhermore, these entities have properties (predicates) assigned to them.
+Furthermore, these entities have properties (predicates) assigned to them.
 Let see an example, let us define three simple entities:

 $$ D = Dave $$